SAP-samples/cap-local-development-workshop/exercises/02/README.md

     └── Ex01Service.Sales.csv
 ```

+> You can generate this with `tree db/ test/`.

-and the `package.json#cds.requires.db` section, reflecting the persistent file `db.sqlite`, looks like this:
+and the `package.json#cds.requires.db` section, implicitly reflecting the persistent file `db.sqlite`, looks like this:

 ```json
   "cds": {